Tashkent

 Public transport in Tashkent offers a fairly developed transport network.
 In recent years, the construction of a new metro line has begun and there are plans to extend the existing branches even further.
 Anyway, the metro forms the backbone of the public transportation with three lines.
 Check the up to date map from here.
 While you are moving around Tashkent with the metro take a note on the interiors of the metro stations.
 Each of them has their own character.
 The metro network is supplemented by an adequate number of buses and marshrutkas.

 Yandex also works in Tashkent along with local taxi services.
-Tashkent is definitely a car-focused city, hence there are almost no cycling paths or other cycling infrastructure at place but some have appeared in the very recent years.
+Tashkent is definitely a car-focused city but lately cycling paths or other cycling infrastructure have started to appear.
 Nevertheless, cycling in the Tashkent city, and even more in other cities of Uzbekistan, is more a leisure activity rather than a form of transport.
-Next to the shopping malls and parks there are young guys renting bikes which cost about 7000-10000 sum for an hour.
 The roads in Tashkent are in better condition compared to the regions and other capitals in Central Asia.

 Tashkent Metro